Fact Sheet - What is the public interest test?

 Under the Government Information (Public Access) Act 2009 (GIPA Act), all government agencies must disclose or release information unless there is an overriding public interest against disclosure.
-When deciding whether to release information, staff must apply the public interest test.
-This means, they must weigh the factors in favour of disclosure against the public interest factors against disclosure.

-Unless there is an overriding public interest against disclosure, agencies must provide the information.
+Therefore, unless there is an overriding public interest against disclosure, agencies must provide the information.
 There are some limited exceptions to this general rule, for example where dealing with an application would constitute a significant and unreasonable diversion of an agency’s resources.

 Applying the public interest test

-The public interest test involves three steps:
+Following recognition of the legislative context the public interest test then involves three steps:

 - Identify the relevant public interest considerations in favour of disclosure